 News & Current Events

-On National Pancake Day, Oahu IHOP restaurants will offer each guest a free short stack of their famous buttermilk pancakes to raise funds for Kapiolani, Hawaii’s only Children’s Miracle Network hospital.
+Oahu IHOP restaurants will celebrate National Pancake Day on Tuesday, March 7, by offering each guest a free short stack of its famous buttermilk pancakes.
+This annual family-friendly tradition aims to raise needed funds and awareness for Kapiolani Medical Center for Women & Children, Hawaii’s only Children’s Miracle Network Hospital.

 Hawaii Pacific Health is now accepting applications for its 2017 Health Careers Summer Internship program.
 This unique paid internship program offers students a rare opportunity to gain first-hand experience in the health care industry, learn more about general operations within a hospital system and explore a variety of different health care professions.